 Printing – Drypoint engraving

-• Suitable for KS3 upwards
+• Suitable for KS4 upwards

 • Pupils explore the gallery and a particular subject focus

-• They create a line drawing which they transfer onto an acetate sheet
+• Pupils create a line drawing

 Learning objectives: